CROP: Conservative Reward for Model-based Offline Policy Optimization: Conclusion

 \section{Conclusion}

-This paper proposes a novel model-based offline RL method CROP which uses a conservative reward estimation.
-The proposed method estimates the reward by concurrently minimizing both the estimation error and the rewards with random actions during model training.
-Theoretical analysis shows that CROP can conservatively estimate Q-function, effectively mitigate distribution drift, and ensure a safe policy improvement.
-Experiments on D4RL benchmarks show that CROP is comparable with the state-of-the-art offline RL methods.
+This study proposes a novel model-based offline RL method, \underline{C}onservative \underline{R}eward for model-based \underline{O}ffline \underline{P}olicy optimization (CROP).
+The proposed method conservatively estimates the reward by concurrently minimizing both the estimation error and the rewards with random actions during model training.
+Theoretical analysis shows that CROP can conservatively estimate Q-function, effectively mitigate distribution shift, and ensure a safe policy improvement.
+Experimental evaluations on D4RL benchmarks verify the performance of CROP and demonstrate its competitive results among representative offline RL approaches.
 CROP provides a new perspective where online RL methods can be used on the empirical MDP with conservative rewards for offline RL problems, which is conducive to applying the latest development of online RL to offline settings.
 Future work will consider hyperparameter selection without relying on online evaluation.
-Additionally, combining model design in online model-based RL with CROP will be an appealing way to deal with more complex offline environments.
+In addition, combining model design in online model-based RL with CROP may effectively deal with more complex offline environments.